 Find a New Primary Care Provider

 Search by Specialty

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Laryngeal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]
+Home > Be Healthy > Health Library > Laryngeal Cancer Treatment (Adult) (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Estimated new cases and deaths from laryngeal cancer in the United States in 2021:

 The larynx is divided into the following three anatomical regions: